 In June 2014, David Cameron emphasised the important role of British values in education.
 In November 2014, the Department for Education published guidance on the promotion of British values in the school curriculum.
-At Langley Mill Infant School & Nursery, this is not something new.
-Promotion of these core, human values has always been a central focus of our work with the children, which permeates everything that we do.
-The promotion of British values is firmly established in our curricular and extra-curricular programmes as well as being embedded in our ethos and culture.
+The Government set out its definition of British Values in the 2011 Prevent Strategy.
+At Langley Mill Infant School & Nursery, promotion of these core, human values has always been a central focus of our work with the children, which permeates everything that we do.
+The promotion of British values is firmly established in our curricular and extracurricular programmes as well as being embedded in our ethos and culture.